intro-sde/item-search/README.md

 # item-search
-RESTful service for searching items is database.
+RESTful service for searching items in database.